philippinespire/REUs/2022_REU/PSMC/README.md

 mkdir data
 ```

-Start a README file in this directory too.
+Start a README.md file in this directory too.

 Now we're ready to start!